Serenity in Motion

 Trish has a husband of 30 years, two adult children, a bonus daughter (in-law) and two beautiful granddaughters.
 Trish loves camping, reading, her yorkies and being with her family in her spare time.
 She is excited to be seeing new and previous clients through Serenity in Motion.
 It is her passion to help others feel the best they can whether that is through improving mood, function, improving sleep or otherwise, she believes complete wellness takes a holistic approach.

-Office Manager (Butte Office)
+Operations Manager (Butte and Missoula Office)

 Born in Butte, MT, and a graduate from Whitehall High School, Tristyn joins Serenity in Motion as the Office Manager.
 Tristyn has had the pleasure of living in Arizona for four years, with year-round warmth and sunshine, and although she enjoyed the fact that sunshine does not have to be shoveled, her heart and home are in Montana.
 Tristyn is happy to be back in Butte, where she has her family, friends, and the great outdoors.